Table of Contents

 Idiomatic Expressions Using 自分 As "Identity"

-Since 自分 is an introspective word meaning "self," it could mean "identity."
-And there are idiomatic expressions using 自分, as a word for identity.
-Here are some examples to give you an idea.
+Since 自分 is an introspective word meaning "self," it could also mean "identity" in some contexts.
+There are some idiomatic expressions using 自分, as a word for identity.
+Here are a few examples to give you an idea:

 - Suppressing one's self